arsaizdihar/node-openapi/packages/core/README.md

   Generates the complete OpenAPI document (version 3.1) based on all routes and components registered with the `openAPIRegistry`.
 - **`zValidator<T extends ZodSchema, Target extends keyof ValidationTargets, ...>(target: Target, schema: T): MiddlewareHandler<Req, I>`**:
   Creates a middleware function for a specific part of the request (`target`: 'query', 'json', 'form', 'text', 'header', 'cookie', 'param').
 This middleware parses and validates the incoming data against the provided Zod `schema`.
 Validated data is then attached to `c.input[target]`.
-- **`protected _registerRouter(pathForOpenAPI: string, routeFactory: RouteFactory<Req>): void`**:
+- **`protected _registerRouter(pathForOpenAPI: string, router: CoreOpenAPIRouter<Req>): void`**:
-  A utility to merge OpenAPI definitions from a "sub-router" (another `RouteFactory` instance) into the current factory's registry.
+  A utility to merge OpenAPI definitions from a "sub-router" (another `OpenAPIRouter` instance) into the current factory's registry.
 Paths from the sub-router are prefixed with `pathForOpenAPI`.
 - **`private static _validateResponse<R>(config: RouteConfig, response: R, contentType: string, status: number): R | ZodError`**:
   A static utility to validate response data against the schema defined in the route's `responses` configuration for a given status code and content type.
 - **`protected static _createHelper<R extends RouteConfig, SendReturn>(send: ResponseSender<SendReturn>, config?: R): Helper<R, SendReturn>`**: